apache/druid/docs/next-release-notes.md

 https://github.com/apache/druid/pull/13367

-#### Segment batch balancing
+#### Sampling segments for balancing

 Batch sampling is now the default method for sampling segments during balancing as it performs significantly better than the alternative when there is a large number of used segments in the cluster.

-As part of this change, the following properties have been deprecated and will be removed in future releases:
+As part of this change, the following have been deprecated and will be removed in future releases:

-- `coordinator dynamic config useBatchedSegmentSampler`
+- coordinator dynamic config `useBatchedSegmentSampler`
-- `coordinator dynamic config percentOfSegmentsToConsiderPerMove`
+- coordinator dynamic config `percentOfSegmentsToConsiderPerMove`
-- non-batch method of sampling segments used during coordinator duty `BalanceSegments`
+- non-batch method of sampling segments used by coordinator duty `BalanceSegments`

 The unused coordinator property `druid.coordinator.loadqueuepeon.repeatDelay` has been removed.